leonawicz/tabr/README.md

-example does not require specifying additional note information such as dotted notes for different fractions of time, staccato notes, ties/slurs, slides, bends, hammer ons and pull offs, etc. These specifications are currently available in `tabr` to varying degrees of development and are covered in the vignette tutorials.
+example does not require specifying additional note information such as dotted notes for different fractions of time, staccato notes, ties/slurs, slides, bends, hammer ons and pull offs, etc. These specifications are covered in the vignette tutorials.

-The third argument, `string`, is optional but generally important for guitar tablature.
-In similar format, it specifies the strings of the guitar on which notes are played.
+The third argument, `string`, is optional but very important for accurate guitar tablature.
+For general sheet music, this argument can be ignored.
+In similar format, it specifies the strings of the guitar (or other stringed, fretted instrument) on which notes are played.
 Providing this information fixes the fret-string combinations so that LilyPond does not have to guess what position on the neck of the guitar to play a specific note.
 An inability to specify this in various tablature notation software (or laziness by the user), is a common cause of inaccurate tabs scouring the internet, where even when the notes are correct they are written in the tab suggesting they be played in positions no one would sensibly use.
 Note that the `x` shown below is just a placeholder indicating no need to specify a string for the quarter note rest.

 The example below employs a couple shortcuts to further reduce typing.
 The first is to use the `*` in-string expansion operator mentioned above to avoid typing a long series of eighth notes.
-Second, it drops explicit reference to octave number three since this central octave is the default octave in LilyPond.
+Second, it drops explicit reference to octave number three since octave 3 is the default octave in LilyPond where it similarly does not need to be written explicitly.
 This applies to all but the first note below.

 While explicit string numbers are not needed for this example, they are provided anyway for full context.
 Dropping the `string` argument would further reduce typing.

+This is the general approach, but there are multiple ways to create equivalent phrase objects in `tabr`.

 ### Score metadata and accessing LilyPond